{{item.title}}

 To ensure we are part of the solution, we are working to:

-We have committed to reducing our total greenhouse gas emissions by 50% by 2030.
+PwC has made a worldwide commitment to achieve net zero greenhouse gas (GHG) emissions with 2030 goals.
 This will involve investing in energy-efficiency improvements in our offices and halving the emissions associated with business travel and accommodation.

-In FY 2019, emissions associated with flights alone represented approximately 85% of PwC's total carbon footprint.
-The COVID-19 pandemic has accelerated the shift to remote working and demonstrated the feasibility of new client delivery models, as part of a long-term transformation of our services.
+As a result of disruption due to COVID-19, we have seen a substantial reduction in CO2 emissions.
+The pandemic has accelerated the shift to remote working and demonstrated the feasibility of new client delivery models, as part of a longer-term transformation of our services as we work towards net zero.

-We will also invest into carbon removal projects and have committed to this for FY 2022.
-Such projects will be selected on the basis of quality criteria and verification of the carbon reduction impact, and will also support broader local economic and social development co-benefits.
+We also support high-quality, independently verified carbon reduction and removal projects.
+Such projects are selected on the basis of quality criteria and verification of the carbon reduction impact, and support for broader local economic and social development co-benefits.

-In July 2021, our targets were independently validated by the Science Based Targets initiative (SBTi).
-SBTi's validation affirms PwC's approach and timeline to achieve its net-zero 2030 commitment.
+In July 2021, our near-term emission reduction targets were independently validated by the Science Based Targets initiative (SBTi).
+SBTi's validation affirms PwC's approach to achieve net zero with 2030 goals.
 Importantly, PwC's targets go beyond scopes 1 and 2 emissions to include our largest indirect scope 3 emissions.
 Additionally, PwC has committed to the United Nations Race To Zero campaign and Business Ambition for 1.5°C, which aims to build momentum around the shift to a decarbonised economy.

 Communicating our net zero commitment to our people, clients and stakeholders is a crucial part of our Territory Action Plan.